Robert W. Carmichael, MA, ATC, Athletic training education program director and senior lecturer Associate athletic trainer

 Dr. Sadler’s academic interests include climatology, decision science, geographic information systems, and several areas of astronomy.
 He is also the coordinator for activities related to the WeatherBug meteorology station on the Culver-Stockton campus.
 In addition, he has been employed as a summer national park ranger at Ft.
 Laramie National Historic Site and Yellowstone National Park.

-Lauren Schellenberger, Ph.D., Assistant professor of biology and Chair of the Natural and Mathematical Science Division
+Lauren Schellenberger, Ph.D., Associate professor of biology and Chair of the Natural and Mathematical Science Division

 Office: SCI 206